Owen Pattie

 Owen Pattie (born 22 January 2004) is an Australian professional rugby league footballer who plays as a for the Canberra Raiders in the National Rugby League.

 Early career

 Growing up in Monto, Queensland, Pattie attended St. Brendan's College in Yeppoon when he was scouted to join the Raiders pathway system.
 Pattie became a key member of the Raiders SG Ball and Jersey Flegg squads, being named 2024 Jersey Flegg player of the year.
 In 2024, Pattie signed a long term deal with Canberra which expires at the end of the 2028 season.

 Playing career

 Pattie made his first grade debut for Canberra in his side's 30−8 victory over the New Zealand Warriors at Allegiant Stadium in Las Vegas in round 1 of the 2025 NRL season.

 Pattie played 26 games for Canberra in the 2025 NRL season as the club claimed the Minor Premiership. he played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+Pattie played 15 matches for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.